turbotest/HELP/docs/github-app/ga-installation.md

 ![](images/installation/4-select-repos.png)

-Click the "Select repositories" button and select the repository/ies.
+Click the "Select repositories" button and select the desired repositories.

-After making a selection, you will be brought back to a screen like the one below.
+You will then be brought back to a screen like the one below.

 Note the feedback under the "Select repositories button" showing the number of repos and their names: